rickwierenga/rickwierenga.github.io/_posts/2019-07-23-image compressor in Python.md

 The file size was reduced by 71%, from 228kb to 65kb with $$K = 20$$.

 To get a better intuition for this algorith, you should try out different values for $$K$$ and `max_iter` yourself.

+## Conclusion
+As you've seen in this tutorial, it's quite easy to reduce the file size of an image using unsupervised machine learning.

+Check out the finished program on [GitHub](https://github.com/rickwierenga/PythonImageCompressor/).